What You Should Know if Your Business Is Targeted by Ransomware?

 Conclusion

 Ransomware is a growing global threat.
-Paying the ransom doesn't guarantee recovery, and it may invite further attacks.
+Paying the ransom may not restore access to your data and can invite further attacks.
 The better option is to prepare your business before a threat becomes real.

 Put strong security measures in place, back up your data regularly, and educate your staff.
 If you need help building a cybersecurity plan that works, Radium can support your business with expert guidance and protection.